 UCS-2

 UCS-2 is a character encoding standard in which characters are represented by a fixed-length 16 bits (2 bytes).
-It is used as a fallback on many GSM networks when a message cannot be encoded using GSM-7 or when a language requires more than 128 characters to be rendered.
+It is used as a fallback on many GSM networks when a message cannot be encoded using or when a language requires more than 128 characters to be rendered.

 UCS-2 is a fixed-width encoding; each encoded code point will take exactly 2 bytes.
 As a SMS message is transmitted in 140 octets, a message which is encoded in UCS-2 has a maximum of 70 characters (really, code points): (140*8) / (2*8) = 70.

 When sending SMS messages with localmail, we'll automatically send messages in the most compact encoding possible.
-If you include any non GSM-7 characters in your message body, we will automatically fall back to UCS-2 encoding (which will limit message bodies to 70 characters each).
-Additionally, localmail prepends a User Data Header of 6 Bytes (this instructs the receiving device on how to assemble messages), leaving 153 GSM-7 characters or 67 UCS-2 characters for your message.
+If you include any non characters in your message body, we will automatically fall back to UCS-2 encoding (which will limit message bodies to 70 characters each).
+Additionally, localmail prepends a of 6 Bytes (this instructs the receiving device on how to assemble messages), leaving 153 GSM-7 characters or 67 UCS-2 characters for your message.

 Note that this may cause more messages to be sent than you expect - a body with 152 GSM-7-compatible characters and a single unicode character will be split into 3 messages when encoded in UCS-2.
 This will incur charges for 3 outgoing messages against your account.

-This page contains an interactive tool which can check if encoding your message in GSM-7 is possible, or if UCS-2 is needed.
+contains an interactive tool which can check if encoding your message in GSM-7 is possible, or if UCS-2 is needed.

 Unfortunately, GSM-7 is not a supported character encoding in many text editors.
 Even setting encoding to ASCII (or US_ASCII) will not guarantee that text you write will be limited to GSM-7.
 You can use the above linked tool to quickly check the number of segments - that is, total messages - some text will be divided into.